broesamle/clip_8/README.md

 **What you see is what you compute.**

-`clip_8` is probably best described as a _visual virual machine_ operating on inline SVG in the DOM.
+`clip_8` is probably best described as a _visual virtual machine_ operating on inline SVG in the DOM.

 + All instructions and data are graphical SVG elements.